 The restricted mobility of your family member does not have to obstruct their daily activities.
-Getting your loved one a mobility device like a walker, cane, or wheelchair will ease their movement significantly.
+Getting your loved one a mobility device like a walker, cane, wheelchair, or an electric scooter for seniors will ease their movement significantly.

 If your beloved senior still can walk but needs additional support, a walker or cane will be ideal for them.
 These accessories relieve some pressure from the hips, knees, and ankles.
 The devices also help them keep their balance and make it easier for them to walk.

 Elderly individuals who have restricted mobility and decreased strength in their lower body need wheelchairs and scooters to move independently.
 Electric wheelchairs are only recommended for those who also have weak upper body strength.
 Such electric versions do not require much core strength.